-ABEMACICLIB (a BEM a SYE klib) is a medicine that targets proteins in cancer cells and stops the cancer cells from growing.
-It is used to treat breast cancer.
+ABEMACICLIB (a BEM a SYE klib) targets proteins in cancer cells and stops the cancer cells from growing.
+It treats certain types of breast cancer.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 They need to know if you have any of these conditions:

 Take this medicine by mouth.
 Take it as directed on the prescription label at the same time every day.
 Do not cut, crush or chew this medicine.
 Swallow the tablets whole.
 You can take it with or without food.
 If it upsets your stomach, take it with food.
 Your health care provider may change your dose or tell you to stop taking this medicine if you get side effects.
 Do not change your dose or stop taking it unless your health care provider tells you to.

 Do not take this medicine with grapefruit juice.

 Talk to your health care provider about the use of this medicine in children.
 Special care may be needed.